Pilgrims walking through sunflower fields on a pilgrimage walk in Spain under wide open skies

 The Camino, the Wild, the Colorful and the Beautiful

 The Canary islands, with their rugged cliffs plummeting into the Atlantic sea, almond trees and prickly pears, whitewashed villages dotted with palm trees and bouganvilleas.
+Hiking Camino de Santiago is not the only way to discover Spain!

 • The Camino de Santiago, the most famous pilgrimage route in the world